 All alumni are able to utilize our electronic resources and browse books while at our main campus and/or regional centers.
 Degreed alumni have life-time borrowing privileges as stated in our circulation policies.

 In addition, the library is pleased to extend a new benefit to our degreed alumni: remote access to selected databases including ATLA/ATLAS.
 These databases provide a rich core collection in religion and theology, psychology, education, and the social sciences.

 - How do I get access?

-- Once I have access, where can I find the databases?
+- Once I have the username and password, where can I find the databases?